I was born in Poland in 1980 and graduated from the University of Silesia with a Masters in Fine Arts in 2005.

 His video documentary “Losing Ground” about Shishmaref Island’s severe erosion due to climate change, achieved the Cinema Committee Choice Award in Fairbanks Film Festival (2007), and was broadcast on the Alaska Shorts Program of Alaska One television (2012).

 He has traveled to more than 50 remote Alaska villages by a two-seat, light aircraft and snowmobile for scientific research.
 He loves travelling, backpacking and cross-country skiing with a medium format film camera and always responds to the beauty of nature.

 Amber Crabbe holds a Master of Fine Arts in Photography from the San Francisco Art Institute and received a Bachelor of Science in Art and Design from the Massachusetts Institute of Technology.
-In 2012 she received the Jack and Gertrude Murphy Contemporary Art Award.
-She has participated in numerous curated and juried exhibitions at venues throughout the U.S. and abroad, including the San Francisco Arts Commission Gallery, the Berkeley Art Center, SF Camerawork, SomArts, the Pacific Film Archive, and the Grey Loft Gallery.
+In 2012 she received the Jack and Gertrude Murphy Contemporary Art Award and in 2018 was awarded a fellowship at the Yerba Buena Center for the Arts.
+She has participated in numerous curated and juried exhibitions at venues throughout the U.S. and abroad, including the San Francisco Arts Commission Gallery, the Berkeley Art Center, the Whatcom Museum, SF Camerawork, SomArts, the Pacific Film Archive, Gallery Route One, Smith Anderson North Gallery, and the Grey Loft Gallery.
 She lives and works in San Francisco, California.